Description

 - Yes — for contemporary linear brick-bond facades: The Boston Brick set delivers a sharp geometric pattern across approximately 15 m² per pack, paired with CT60 Visage 0.5 mm in any of 12 factory-mixed colours — the right specification for modern front elevations, gable panels, garden walls, and EWI retrofits targeting brick character without masonry weight.

 - Traditional weathered brick look instead?
-The Visage Stencil London Brick set uses the same 15-sheet / 15 m² format but produces a classic stretcher-bond pattern with a softer, more rustic mortar-joint character — better suited to conservation areas, period renovations, and cottage-style facades.
+The Visage Stencil London Brick set uses the same 15-sheet format but produces a classic stretcher-bond pattern with a softer, more rustic mortar-joint character — better suited to conservation areas, period renovations, and cottage-style facades.

 - Smooth concrete or timber-stamped aesthetic instead?
-Where the brief calls for an industrial poured-concrete finish or a timber-grain effect rather than a brick pattern, the wider concrete effect render range covers smooth Atlas Silkon BA, Atlas Cermit WN with silicone timber stamps, and matching Bejca sealers — pick the system matched to the visual goal rather than retrofitting Boston Brick to a non-brick pattern.
+Where the brief calls for an industrial poured-concrete finish or a timber-grain effect, the wider concrete effect render range covers smooth Atlas Silkon BA, Atlas Cermit WN with timber stamps, and matching Bejca sealers — pick the system matched to the visual goal.

-- Complete the system at point of order: A 15 m² Boston Brick project typically needs the stencil pack plus 2 buckets of CT60 Visage in the mortar colour, 2 buckets in the brick colour, 1 bucket of CT 16 quartz primer, and 1 tin of Atlas Bejca sealer — ordering the five-item system together avoids the most common cause of programme delay on stencil projects.
+- Complete the system at point of order: A 15 m² Boston Brick project typically needs the stencil pack plus two buckets of CT60 Visage in the mortar colour, two in the brick colour, one bucket of CT 16 quartz primer, and one tin of Bejca sealer — ordering the full system together avoids the most common cause of programme delay on stencil projects.

 FAQ — Boston Brick Stencil Coverage, Ordering, and Reuse